 The special effects are quite good particularly during the huge, action-packed finale.
 The spider-influenced fight choreography is a lot of fun and there are several cool tricks used to give Spider-Man’s New York City swinging a different look than in the previous movies.
 As far as the Lizard goes, he’s a little of a mixed bag.
 There are times, especially during the fight sequences, when he looks very good.
 I also remember a specific scene where the Lizard looks awesome as he was walking around in a ripped Connors lab coat.
 But there are also a few scenes where the CGI was very noticeable and regardless of the attempts at motion capture, it still looked a little unrealistic.
 But as a whole the visuals are very good.
 They’re not overused and for the most part they capture exactly what you would want from a Spider-Man picture.

 “The Amazing Spider-Man” can’t quite escape the fact that it just feels too soon to be offering up a rebooted Spider-Man series.
 In light of that, the first half of the film can drag and it seems a little wasted.
 The movie definitely creates its own unique beginning but the thrust of the origin is nothing all that new.
-That aside, Garfield is a big improvement as Spider-Man and his character is one I can really invest in.
+That aside, Garfield is a solid replacement as Spider-Man and his character is one you can really invest in.
 Now with the origin out of the way, I’m anxious to see where the series goes next.
 If they’re able to keep their components in place and avoid the trappings of “Spider-Man 3”, we could be in for a real treat.